DeepanrajRaviChandran/42KL_Born2beroot/README.md

 ## Bonus
 - Set up partitions correctly so you get a structure similar
-- unctional WordPress website with the following services: lighttpd MariaDB, and PHP.
+- functional WordPress website with the following services: lighttpd MariaDB, and PHP.
 - Set up a service of your choice that you think is useful (NGINX / Apache2 excluded!).
 During the defense, you will have to justify your choice.
 - To complete the bonus part, you have the possibility to set up extra services.
 In this case, you may open more ports to suit your needs.
 Of course, the UFW/Firewalld rules has to be adapted accordingly.